TxMat/javanaise-distributed/Readme.md

 ### Scenario 2: Concurrent Access
 1. Start coordinator and one server
-2. Run multithread test: `mt shared 100`
+2. Run multithread test: `mt test 2`
-3. Final value should be 100 (all increments synchronized)
+3. Value should be 2
+4. Run multithread test: `mt test 100`
+5. Value should be 102

 ### Scenario 3: Lock Contention
 1. Start coordinator and two servers